Origin of punctuated equilibrium

 And all the while she fought him, she punctuated her blows with words, some abusing him, others in defense of her father.The Homesteader|Oscar Micheaux

 Industrial society is therefore mobile, elastic, standing at any moment in a temporary and unstable equilibrium.

 But the balanced forces once displaced would be seen constantly to come to an equilibrium at a new point.

 It is a very simple plan, and will be perfectly tight; it is by restoring an equilibrium on both sides of the piston.Life of Richard Trevithick, Volume II (of 2)|Francis Trevithick

 Michael, for sudden joy and excitement, was wellnigh thrown from his equilibrium.

 Scientific definitions for punctuated equilibrium

-The theory that new species evolve suddenly over relatively short periods of time (a few hundred to a thousand years), followed by longer periods in which little genetic change occurs.
-Punctuated equilibrium is a revision of Darwin's theory that evolution takes place at a slow, constant rate over millions of years.
-Compare gradualism.
-See Note at evolution.
+The theory that new species evolve suddenly over brief periods of time, followed by longer periods during which there is no genetic change.
+Punctuated equilibrium is a revision of Darwin's theory of evolution.
+(Compare gradualism and catastrophism.)